adeebkor/fenicsx-fus/README.md

 ## Introduction

-A focused ultrasound (FUS) technique is a non-invasive medical technique that uses ultrasound for thermal ablation.
-FUS generates acoustic waves using well-placed transducers to heat unwanted tissue while keeping the surrounding tissue unaffected.
+Focused ultrasound (FUS) is a non-invasive medical technique that uses ultrasound for therapeutic purposes.
+FUS generates acoustic waves using transducers to treat diseases inside a patient body without incisions.

 ## Solver method